mdn/content/files/en-us/web/progressive_web_apps/how_to/define_app_icons/index.md

 Various operating systems use different icon sizes in different places and for different device capabilities.
 It's important to create multiple versions of your icon so it appears correctly in all the places where it's used.

 For example, Windows can display your app icon as a 44x44 pixels image in the taskbar, or as a 150x150 pixels image in the start menu.
-Use the links below for more information about the icon sizes used by different operating systems:
+Use the links below for more information about the icon sizes used by different operating systems and tips for creating effective icons:

 - For Windows, see [Define icons and a theme color](https://learn.microsoft.com/microsoft-edge/progressive-web-apps-chromium/how-to/icon-theme-color) on learn.microsoft.com.
 - For Android, see [Google Play icon design specifications](https://developer.android.com/distribute/google-play/resources/icon-design-specifications) on developer.android.com.